sajjadGG/book-python/design-patterns/protocol/descriptor.rst

 .. figure:: img/protocol-descriptor-timezone.png

     Comparing datetime works only when all has the same timezone (UTC).
-More information in :ref:`Stdlib Datetime Timezone`
+    More information in `Stdlib Datetime Timezone`

 Descriptor Timezone Converter: